 - Cite some examples to explain the role of Physics in our day-to-day life.

 - Briefly explain Quantum Physics.

 - Which are the fundamental forces that exist in nature?

 Reductionism is the effort to extract larger and more complex system properties from their simple component features and interactions.

 The chapter Physical World of class 11th book suggests that there are some phenomena, which cannot be mathematically proven.
 Physics cannot provide a befitting explanation of the concepts.
 Hence, these concepts of physics and mathematics which are based on assumptions are called hypotheses, axioms, models, etc.

 This was all about the Physical World Class 11 Notes.
-Understanding the basic concepts related to Physical World is essential not only for Indian competitive exams like NEET, JEE Advanced, but also for the SAT exam.
-If you are planning to pursue higher education abroad after 12th then we, at Leverage Edu are here to not only provide guidance throughout the admission process but will also help you prepare for the SAT exam through our comprehensive Leverage Live online sessions!
+Understanding the basic concepts related to Physical World is essential not only for Indian competitive exams like NEET, and JEE Advanced but also for the SAT exam.
+If you are planning to pursue higher education abroad after the 12th then we, at Leverage Edu are here to not only provide guidance throughout the admission process but will also help you prepare for the SAT exam through our comprehensive Leverage Live online sessions!